 - GPS: 39°41’05.9″N 9°03’25.1″W

 Before you leave this picturesque village, you can’t miss the opportunity to visit the glass museum (the only one in Portugal), located in Marinha Grande, 10 km from São Pedro de Moel.

 Here you’ll discover the history of the glass industry in Portugal and you’ll have the opportunity to admire the beautiful glass pieces.
-The high point of this visit is the chance for you to see in real time how workers make this glass pieces.
+The high point of this visit is the chance for you to see, in real time, how workers make these glass pieces.

 I am one of those people who don’t see nothing special in these glass pieces, however, after I saw the work behind the creation of these pieces, I’ve changed my mind.